shilab/Hi-C-integrative-catalog/README.md

   2. Comprehensive TAD catalog integration
   3. Quantification of SVs’ impact on 3D chromatin structure, gene expression, and splicing levels
   4. Replication of SVs’ impact on 3D chromatin structure

+### Please find the resource of our Integrative TAD Catalog in LCLs in this study at catalog feature: https://github.com/shilab/Hi-C-integrative-catalog/tree/catalog